little-bobby-tables/rose_quartz/README.md

 #### Highlights:

+* Adds optional TOTP (compatible with Google Authenticator) to the sign-in process.
+* Provides a backup code as a fallback option; resets it once it has been used and notifies the user.
-* Zero tampering with the `User` model — no additional fields, no included modules.
+* Does not tamper with the `User` model — no additional fields, no included modules.
-* Separate table that can be updated in future without affecting your codebase and data.
+* Employs a separate table that can be updated in future without affecting your codebase and data.
 * Built with Rails 5 and Devise 4 in mind.

 #### What it does not do: